-Turning your iPhone off is what’s referred to as soft reset.
-It just the way we see it.
+Turning your iPhone off is what’s referred to as a soft reset.
+It’s just the way we see it.
 Android has an easy path to work through using the power button.
-With iPhone, you just have to go through some steps with the new version.
+With iPhone, you just have to go through some steps with the newer version.

 How to soft reset an iPhone

 If your phone is running slower than usual, you might want to soft reset your iPhone.
 If your apps are just freezing for no reason, or not working — soft resetting might come in good hands.

 If you’ve iOS 11, or a newer version installed, you can go to your “iPhone Settings,” then General, scroll down to the bottom, and tap on “Shut Down.”
 When you click on “Shut Down,” the Power Off slider will appear, slide to the right to turn off your device.

 For iPhone 8 or earlier, you can shut down your device by holding down the Sleep/Wake button until the slider appears.

 For iPhone X and newer, you can turn off your device using a two-button.
 Press and hold the Sleep/Wake button and the Lower Volume button, and then the Power Off slider will appear, slide to the right to turn off your device.

 How to force restart an iPhone